Dream of having the confidence to travel solo?

 Before the Zurich West walking tour starts, we are definitely going to want some lunch.
 My recommendation is an adorable Japanese-Swiss cafe called Miyuko.
 I strongly recommend making a reservation because the pastries here are insanely popular.
 The cafe is the brainchild of a Swiss pastry chef named Sara Hochuli, and the little paradise she has created is both adorable and vegan-friendly.

 Of course I was squealing with delight at the little Hayao Miyazaki characters hidden around the cafe.
+It’s the little dust creature from My Neighbor Totoro sitting on that cash register!
 And I really don’t know what says Japanese-Swiss fusion better than an anime character sitting on top of a cash register.
 But as charming as the decor is, the food is even better.

 2) Prime Tower